mrsahin101/Video_Lectures/Critical_Thinking_&_Studying_Skills/Jordan_Peterson_Youtube_Lectures/How_To_Write/Fourth_Draft.md

 ## CONCLUSION

 ### USED
-- being criticize is good thing.

 - Write first draft as fastest you can.

 Those who formulate their arguments they win.
 Life is about negotiating., You have to write constantly.
 You have give it everyday some chunk of time.
 You can get tremendous distance in a year.When writing there is hard part to it.
 If you pass that hardness something massive opens up on the otherside.When writing about your past it makes you shed baggage.
 If you write about your future it is much more likely to make you put your plans into action and make you more successful.Never postponed stuff.
 Do it in flow.
 Try to write every day.
+### CULLS

+## SUGGESTIONS

-### CLUSS
+### USED

-  When editing put the first draft left side and then edit on a new clean paper and edit constantly.

-- Write first draft as fastest you can.
-Hemingway was throwing little bit away.
-He was good writer.
+- being criticize is good thing.
 When you do recursive iteration you words have rhytm.
 Thats makes it more readable and more enjoyable.
-- When you write afterwards read it aloud.
-- When you write about your past it tends to clears you up.
+- When you write afterwards read it aloud.- When you write about your past it tends to clears you up.
 Shed baggage of you carrying.
 When writing about future it may makes you succesfull.
+Gotta check maps of meaning and 12 Rules for life by Jordan Peterson.
+### CULLS

+### SUMMARY

+- In summary
+    1. Write to improve your thinking.
+    2. Draft quickly and without judgment.
+    3. Read aloud what you wrote.
+    4. Make time to write.

+- Peterson Writing 10 steps
+    1. Find a **reason** for writing
+    2. Understand the **complexity** of language: words, phrases, sentences, paragraphs, and sequences of paragraphs.
+    3. Make a list of interesting **topics** and a list of **reading material** that will inform you about those topics, read the material, take notes, and identify **ideas** that interest you.
+    4. Choose **topics** and make and **outline**
+    5. **Draft** sentences for each outline element.
+    6. Create **variations** of your draft sentences, read your sentences, aloud to find phrases that flow well, and rearrange the written sentences into paragraphs.
+    7. **Re-order** your paragraphs.
+    8. Create a **new outline** from memory, and slot your paragraphs into the new outline.
+    9. **Rewrite** and **reorder** your sentences and paragraphs.
+    10. Add **references** for facts, opinions, and quotations that you need to attribute to other people.